Solving Advent of Cyber 2023 Day 22 with ronin-exploits

 While most SSRF vulnerabilities allow sending HTTP requests to internal

-web servers, the instructions hint that you can also send file://
+web servers, the instructions hint that you can also send file:// URIs and

 request local files.
-You could solve this challenge only using curl
+You could solve this challenge only using curl,

 but I decided to use ronin-exploits to write a SSRF exploit that requests a